tum-vision/lsd_slam/README.md

 ## 2.3 Stand-alone CMake build
 Install system-wide dependencies through your package manager (brew, apt-get - as above, but omitting ros-related packages) or manually.
+The command to install dependencies with Homebrew (http://brew.sh) is given below.

     brew install eigen suite-sparse opencv cmake